GrilloPress/learning-laravel/book/using-elixir.md

 > If you use ```gulp --production``` it will compile and compress your assets to be as small as possible

-You can avoid having to run the gulp command everytime you make a update to your JavaScript files or update your CSS from any changes to your Sass file by running ```gulp watch```.
+You can avoid having to run the gulp command every time you make a update to your JavaScript files or update your CSS from any changes to your Sass file by running ```gulp watch```.

 Running Gulp Watch can be a little resource intensive from time to time so if everything is lagging a little, it can be worth shutting it off.